LeoAntunesBrombilla/TheSupercalifragilisticexpialidociousDots/README.md

 | Extra: font (Hack)      | yes             |

 ### Create Icons
-Some apps like `btnx` and TLauncher require you to create an icon, since they where installed/built from source!
+Some apps like `btnx-config` and TLauncher require you to create an icon, since they where installed/built from source!

 ## Gnome Extensions
 The following are a list of my personal favorite gnome-extensions